 „I believe that dust becoming pain and becoming soul is a task for that we are here.
 I believe in an unvisible universe in which we draw in of the dark we accomplished.
 I can feel the energy of light, which causes the stone to break into music, and I suffer in my body, of the terrible arrowhead of longing that hits us from the beginning to death and pushes us to look outside, where the uncertainty begins to rinse.”
 (Nelly Sachs in a letter to Margit Abenius)

 From this yearning, the bridges of love can be built.
-Such is the Rose of Shalom in the Circle of Peace.
+Such is the Blossom of Shalom in the Circle of Peace.
 Because the energy of light will cause the stone to break into music.
 From urge, repression, not being able to process and wanting to forget a pain, which is to deep - like a stone in the heart - it becomes its transformation into love.
 Therein the Circle of Peace shows in its confrontation with the incomprehensible a path to God, and is thus a sign of hope for the suffering.

 Return to overview: Philosophy